Pylons/pyramid/docs/narr/hooks.rst

    error will be different when the ``debug_authorization`` environment setting is true than it is when it is false.

-.. warning:: the default forbidden application factory sends a response with a ``401 Unauthorized`` status code for backwards compatibility reasons.
-You can influence the status code of Forbidden responses by using an alterate forbidden application factory.
-For example, it would make sense to return an forbidden application with a ``403 Forbidden`` status code.
+.. warning:: the default forbidden view sends a response with a ``401 Unauthorized`` status code for backwards compatibility reasons.
+   You can influence the status code of Forbidden responses by using an alterate forbidden view.
+For example, it would make sense to return a response with a ``403 Forbidden`` status code.

 Changing the Default Routes Context Factory
 -------------------------------------------